tyjhart/flowanalyzer/Install/README.md

 ```
 Install Elasticsearch and its dependencies:
 ```
-sudo apt-get -y install elasticsearch openjdk-8-jre ntp
+sudo apt-get -y install elasticsearch openjdk-8-jre
 ```

-## Elasticsearch Configuration

-A few lines need to be configured in the /etc/elasticsearch/elasticsearch.yml file to point the nodes to each other and make sure
-they all have a unique name in the cluster.
-It's important to set this correctly and double-check the settings before modifying a
+It's important to set this up correctly and double-check the settings before modifying a production cluster.
-production cluster.

 ### Default Instance Configuration